ibexa/documentation-user/docs/content_management/work_with_forms.md

 ---
-description: Use surveys, questionnaires, sign-up forms and other interactive forms to enrich your site.
+description: Use surveys, questionnaires, sign-up forms and other interactive forms to enrich your website.
 edition: experience
 ---